 ISR – Inside Sales Rep

 Like those in the lead qualification reps, there are two types of reps under “management of current customers”.
-One focuses solely on retention while the other also grows accounts through cross-selling and up-selling.
+One of these sales roles focuses solely on retention while the other grows accounts through cross-selling and up-selling.

 These reps launch new clients and assist them with their ongoing requirements to promote satisfaction and success to ensure renewals.
 Their goal is to help their customers get more value from their product through hands-on help, education, and training.
 They are identified by the following titles: